BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-21-1.png" width="768" />
 This example is a great way to begin to explore how the relationship between total sleep and REM sleep varies across species with different diets, but overall still shows the correlation at the whole group level.

-If we want to dive deep into the discrepancies in the data, and compare the relationship between two continuous variables, and how that relationship differs between groups/characters, we can use whats called a 'facet wrap'.
+If we want to dive deeper and compare the relationship between two continuous variables, and how that relationship differs between groups/characters, we can use whats called a 'facet wrap'.

 For example in the iris dataframe we may be interested in looking at the relationship between Sepal.Length and Sepal.Width for each species.
 You can look at all of these together with `facet_wrap` or `facet_grid`.